Srao2020/Keypoint-Recognition/README.md

 - Label Studio - for image annotations
 - ImageJ - pixel ratios and resizing
 - PycharmPro - the IDE I used
-- ChatGPT - used for errors and debugging